avine/ng-libs/projects/rx-data-store/README.md

 ```

 We're just scratching the surface here.
-Let's dive into the rich features of `RxDataStore`.
+Let's dive into the features of `RxDataStore`.

+## Usage

+`RxDataStore` integrates naturally with Angular since it is based on RxJS.
+But since it only depends on RxJS, it can be used with any other framework.

 ## API